OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 ## Querying the cluster

 We'll frequently need to query the cluster to find the information we need to move forward, or to debug a problem.
-Normally whoever is setting up the deployment will configure kubectl locally and quickly query the state of the cluster with ad-hoc commands to resolve the issue and move on.
+Normally whoever is setting up the deployment will configure kubectl locally and quickly query the state of the cluster with ad-hoc commands.

 While this works, and indeed is sometimes necessary, executing ad-hoc commands like this ignores the fact that if these commands were necessary to get the initial deployment to succeed, they are likely to also be necessary to resolve issues with the deployment in future.